aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/checkgrammaroptions/_index.md

 ```

-Allows to specify either [IAiModelText.checkGrammar(com.aspose.words.Document, com.aspose.words.CheckGrammarOptions)](../../com.aspose.words/iaimodeltext/\#checkGrammar-com.aspose.words.Document--com.aspose.words.CheckGrammarOptions) will try to preserve layout and formatting of the original document, or not.
+Allows to specify either [AiModel.checkGrammar(com.aspose.words.Document, com.aspose.words.CheckGrammarOptions)](../../com.aspose.words/aimodel/\#checkGrammar-com.aspose.words.Document--com.aspose.words.CheckGrammarOptions) will try to preserve layout and formatting of the original document, or not.
 Default value is  true .

  **Remarks:**